WaresWichall/hass-anycubic_cloud/README.md

-# ABANDONED
+# SEMI-ABANDONED

 Anycubic blocked MQTT access, see [here](https://github.com/WaresWichall/hass-anycubic_cloud/issues/33)

-I'm moving on to another printer brand and abandoning this project.
+I'm moving on to another printer brand and won't be active on this project much anymore.

 Sorry to everyone using it but Anycubic won't respond to me so there's nothing else I can do.

+Still kind of works as of 23/10/2024 - seeking help + more workarounds in above issue.

 ---